 Beef Broth Tonkotsu at Sachiko (Credit: Adam Lehrman)

 Eastside sushi fave, Sachiko (they also have a second location on Valencia), does not feature a traditional pork broth tonkotsu.
-But, for what they lack in a true tonkotsu, they more than make up for with their pork and soy sauce broth.
+Though they lack a true tonkotsu, they more than make up for with their pork and soy sauce broth.
 Other options include a seafood version and miso.
-Super friendly service.
-Ramen is served with a California roll.
+A California roll is included on the side.